Things to Do in New Glarus, Wisconsin’s Little Switzerland

 New Glarus wasn’t their first choice in terms of fertile land for farming — it was all wilderness at that time — but the rolling hills reminded them of their homeland.

-What is in New Glarus, WI?
-New Glarus Brewing, the Swiss Historical Village, and 16 cows on parade are all in New Glarus, WI.
 Much of the fun in this small town revolves around indulgent activities like drinking New Glarus beer and snacking on a variety of Swiss sweets.

-Top Things to Do in New Glarus, Wisconsin
+Things to Do in New Glarus

 Note: The Maple Leaf Cheese and Chocolate Haus is permanently closed.
 There was apparently some kind of dramatic disagreement between the owners of the shop and the owners of the building.
 That’s all I know.
 If you see it on other blogs, don’t forget who loves you most.